damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

 - **Definition:** *A requirement is a formal statement that specifies when condition C is true, property P of object O is actual and its value shall belong  to domain D.*

 - **Comments:**
-  -  *The minimum set of independent requirements can completely characterize the needs of the product.*
+  -  *The minimum set of independent requirements can completely characterize the needs of the product in the functional domain.*
   -  *Requirement can state as follows: The [stakeholder] need to [Action verb] [object] at [Condition] for [Property]   (e.g. The maker needs to do the machining of a cylindrical piece at 500rpm for 50°c of uniform temperature).*

   ```